Mehdi-Ghafari/Python-Fix-FTPS/README.md

 ## Test Program

-I am write a Test Program, For Use this Program you need copy binary file to server and Extract with command ```tar xvf ftpsTest.tar.gz``` after extract file you used below example command to run program in terminal without need to python install:
+I have written a Test Program.
+To use this program, you need to copy the binary file into the server and extract it with the command ```tar xvf ftpsTest.tar.gz```.
+After extracting the file, you should use the below example command to run the program in the terminal without any need to install Python:

 ```bash
 ./ftpsClass 172.25.205.37 990 testftp Zz123456 /home/ghaffari/ testUpload.txt /mahdi